 Arguably the most important reason to file a timely claim is because of the statute of limitations.
 According to the State of California Department of Industrial Relations, most employers require you to submit a claim within 30 days of your injury.
 Failing to meet this requirement could jeopardize your benefits indefinitely.

-Another important reason to report your claim right away is to help with accuracy.
+Another important reason to report your claim immediately is to help with accuracy.
 Dealing with the ramifications of your injury might leave you feeling exhausted and frustrated.
 Your recovery might interfere with your energy and alertness.
 Recording your experience and submitting a claim as soon as you can reduce the risks that you forget critical details.

 Finalizing your claim could take a couple of tries.
-Having someone you trust verify that you have filled out the paperwork correctly may prevent any discrepancies.
+Having someone you trust to verify that you have filled out the paperwork correctly may prevent discrepancies.
 Filing your claim on time will give you the highest possible chance at a satisfactory outcome.